Mitul-01/Hotel-Booking-Analysis-using-Python/README.md

 6. Cancellations result in vacant rooms for the booked length of time
 7. Clients make hotels reservations, the same year they make cancellations

-Data Analysis and Visualizations is done through the Uploaded PPT
+Data Analysis and Visualizations is done go through the presentation which is uploaded as PowerpointPresentation

+Thank You